-2.2.2 Public health and safety considerations of steviol glycosides in FSMP
+2.3.2 Public health and safety considerations of steviol glycosides in FSMP

 The risk and technical assessment reported in the SD concluded that the use of this food additive is technologically justified as an intense sweetener in FSMP (both VLED and other FSMP).
-There are no concerns with using steviol glycosides as a food additive in the manner requested in the application (maximum 330 mg/kg) for VLED.
-For other FSMP there are no concerns with using steviol glycosides as a food additive at a maximum permitted level of 75 mg/kg.
+There are no public health and safety concerns with using steviol glycosides as a food additive in the manner requested in the application (maximum 330 mg/kg) for VLED.
+For other FSMP there are no such concerns with using steviol glycosides as a food additive at a MPL of 75 mg/kg.

-2.2.3 Permitted use and conditions in VLED
+2.3.3 Permitted use and conditions in VLED